 We turn now to the words of Malcolm X, who was assassinated 41 years ago today in New York City as he spoke before a packed audience in Harlem’s Audubon Ballroom.
 He was just 39 years old.
 This is an excerpt of a speech he gave in Detroit on April 12, 1964 — just a year before he was gunned down.
-It is known as “The Ballot or the Bullet." [includes rush transcript]
+It is known as “The Ballot or the Bullet.”

-Malcolm X was a leader of the nationalist black movement during the late 1950’s and early 1960’s.
-His father, Earl Little, was an outspoken Baptist minister and avid supporter of Black Nationalist leader Marcus Garvey and became targeted by the KKK.
-When Malcolm was just six years old, his father’s body was found beaten to a pulp.
+Malcolm X was a leader of the nationalist Black movement during the late 1950s and early 1960s.
+His father, Earl Little, was an outspoken Baptist minister and avid supporter of Black nationalist leader Marcus Garvey and became targeted by the KKK.
+When Malcolm was just 6 years old, his father’s body was found beaten to a pulp.

 As a child, Malcolm X excelled in school and graduated from junior high at the top of his class.
 But he lost interest in school when his favorite teacher told him his idea of becoming a lawyer was “no realistic goal for a nigger.”
 He dropped out and eventually wound up in Harlem, New York, where he became a drug dealer and a thief.
 At the age of 20, he was caught and sentenced to several years in prison for robbery.
 In prison, Malcolm renewed his studies and found the teachings of Elijah Muhammad, the leader of the Nation of Islam.
 By the time he got out of prison, Malcolm had converted to Islam and changed his name.
 He considered “Little” a slave name and chose the surname “X” to symbolize his lost African name.

 And once we see that all these other sources to which we’ve turned have failed, we stop turning to them and turn to ourselves.
 We need a self-help program, a do-it-yourself philosophy, a do-it-right-now philosophy, a it’s-already-too-late philosophy.
-This is what you and I need to get with, and the only time — the only way we are going to solve our problem is with a self-help program.
+This is what you and I need to get with.
+And the only time — the only way we’re going to solve our problem is with a self-help program.
 Before we can get a self-help program started, we have to have a self-help philosophy.

 Black nationalism is a self-help philosophy.
-What’s is so good about it?
-You can stay right in the church where you are and still take black nationalism as your philosophy.
-You can stay in any kind of civic organization that you belong to and still take black nationalism as your philosophy.
-You can be an atheist and still take black nationalism as your philosophy.
-This is a philosophy that eliminates the necessity for division and argument.
-'Cause if you are black you should be thinking black, and if you are black and you not thinking black at this late date, well, I’m sorry for you.
+What’s so good about it, you can stay right in the church where you are and still take Black nationalism as your philosophy.
+You can stay in any kind of civic organization that you belong to and still take Black nationalism as your philosophy.
+You can be an atheist and still take Black nationalism as your philosophy.
+This is a philosophy that eliminates the necessity for division and argument, 'cause if you're Black, you should be thinking Black.
+And if you are Black and you’re not thinking Black at this late date, well, I’m sorry for you.

-When we look at other parts of this earth upon which we live, we find that black, brown, red, and yellow people in Africa and Asia are getting their independence.
+When we look at other parts of this Earth upon which we live, we find that Black, Brown, red and yellow people in Africa and Asia are getting their independence.
 They’re not getting it by singing “We Shall Overcome.”
 No, they’re getting it through nationalism.
 It is nationalism that brought about the independence of the people in Asia.
 Every nation in Asia gained its independence through the philosophy of nationalism.
 Every nation on the African continent that has gotten its independence brought it about through the philosophy of nationalism.
-And it will take black nationalism — that to bring about the freedom of 22 million Afro-Americans here in this country where we have suffered colonialism for the past 400 years.
+And it will take Black nationalism to bring about the freedom of 22 million Afro-Americans here in this country, where we have suffered colonialism for the past 400 years.

 America is just as much a colonial power as England ever was.
 America is just as much a colonial power as France ever was.
 In fact, America is more so a colonial power than they, because she’s a hypocritical colonial power behind it.

 What is 20th — what do you call second-class citizenship?
 Why, that’s colonization.
 Second-class citizenship is nothing but 20th century slavery.
-How you gonna tell me you’re a second-class citizen?
-They don’t have second-class citizenship in any other government on this earth.
+How are you going to tell me you’re a second-class citizen?
+They don’t have second-class citizenship in any other government on this Earth.
 They just have slaves and people who are free.
 Well, this country is a hypocrite.
 They try and make you think they set you free by calling you a second-class citizen.
 No, you’re nothing but a 20th century slave.

-Just as it took nationalism to move — to remove colonialism from Asia and Africa, it’ll take black nationalism today to remove colonialism from the backs and the minds of 22 million Afro-Americans here in this country.
+Just as it took nationalism to remove colonialism from Asia and Africa, it’ll take Black nationalism today to remove colonialism from the backs and the minds of 22 million Afro-Americans here in this country.